Metacomet No Match for Holmes

-Thank you to the entire Myopia Hunt Club staff and Head Professional, Mike Bemis, PGA for an amazing day.
-Another thank you to Turkish Airlines for being a partner with the New England Series all season!
-The next New England Series event is on Monday, July 25th at Agawam Hunt Club.
+Thank you to the entire Metacomet staff as well as Head Golf Professional C.J.
+Talbert, PGA, for a great day.
+Also an additional thank you to Turkish Airlines for being continued sponsors of the New England Series.
+Our next event is Monday, September 11th at Nashua Country Club.

-Thank you to the entire Thorny Lea Golf Club staff and Head Professional, Tim Watroba, PGA, for an amazing day.
-Another thank you to Turkish Airlines for being a partner with the New England Series all season!
-The next New England Series event is on Monday, July 17th at Myopia Hunt Club.
+Thank you to the entire Manchester Country Club staff and Head Professional, Todd McKittrick, PGA, for an outstanding day.
+An additonal thank you to Turkish Airlines for being a continued partner of the New England Series.
+Our next New England Series event is August 14th at Ledgemont Country Club.

 Jeff Cavicchi Wins at Agawam Hunt